SillyTavern/SillyTavern-Docs/Usage/Core_Concepts/instructmode.md

+---
+order: prompts-30
+---

 # Instruct Mode

 Instruct Mode allows you to adjust the prompting for instruction-following models trained on various prompt formats, such as Alpaca, ChatML, Llama2, etc.

+!!!
+Applies to: Text Completion APIs
+For equivalent settings in Chat Completion APIs, use [Prompt Manager](prompt-manager.md).

+Exception: OpenRouter with instruct override enabled.
+This is a legacy setting and will be removed soon.
+!!!

 ## API support